“Are there any questions?”

 “I’m sure you’ve already gotten this question a lot, but how can you see wearing that?”

-Naruto lifted his head, having been eating, and “looked” at Hogari.
-They were the only people sitting at the table, the rest of the class sitting at tables around them.
-Naruto had been the first here, as he already knew where the break room was and had gotten his food first.
+Naruto lifted his head from his meal and “looked” at Hogari.
+They were the only people sitting at their table, the rest of the class was seated at tables around them.
+Naruto had been the first to arrive, as he’d already known where the break room was and had gotten his food first.

 Hogari nodded as he pulled a long metal needle out of his pocket.
 It looked similar to a senbon needle, but it was thicker on one end.
 Hogari started fiddling with it.
 Silence returned to their table as Naruto resumed eating his lunch.
 He wasn’t sure if Hogari simply wasn’t hungry or had already eaten, and he’d simply not noticed.